 Should You Salt Burgers Before Grilling

-Even though salt is known for bringing out the taste from every dish better than ever, burgers and salt have an odd relationship.
+Even though salt is known for bringing out the taste of every dish better than ever, burgers and salt have an odd relationship.
 They just don’t go with each other.
-As a result, while adding the salt into a burger patty, you better be careful.
+As a result, while adding salt to a burger patty, you better be careful.

 Thus, the salt won’t get the time to break the protein, and both the texture and the taste will turn out to be the way you want.

-What Do You Put on Burgers Before Grilling to Keep Your Burger Patties Flat
+What Do You Put on Burgers Before Grilling To Keep Burger Patties Flat

-Ever had a burger in a home gathering with a round ball-shaped patty?
-If you’ve experienced this awkward situation, then we can guess that your first thought was, does the chef not know how you keep your burger patties flat!
+Ever had a burger at a home gathering with a round ball-shaped patty?
+If you’ve experienced this awkward situation, then we can guess that your first thought was, does the chef not know how you keep your burger patties flat?

 Often, we get so overwhelmed handling the burger that we forget to give it a flat shape.
 But a burger without a flat shape is not considered a burger!